Skal Labissiere Signs Deal to Play With Washington

 Skal Labissiere, who played last season with the Sacramento Kings, has signed a deal for this season to play with the Washington Wizards.

-"Free agent forward Skal Labissière has reached an agreement with the Washington Wizards, his agent Daniel Hazan of Hazen Sports tells me."
+"Free agent forward Skal Labissiere has reached an agreement with the Washington Wizards, his agent Daniel Hazan of Hazansports tells me."

-The six-foot-ten player ended up in Memphis, where he became one of the most dominant high school players in the country.
-During his senior season of basketball at Tennessee's Luassane Collegiate School, Rivals had him ranked as the number one player in the country, ESPN has him at number two, and Scout has him at number one.
+The 6-foot-10 player ended up in Memphis, where he became one of the most dominant high school players in the country.
+During his senior season of basketball at Tennessee's Lausanne Collegiate School, Rivals had him ranked as the number one player in the country, ESPN had him at number two, and Scout had him at number one.

 Labissiere chose to play his college basketball at powerhouse Kentucky.
-He played in 36 games for the Widlcats, starting 18 of them.
-His statistics weren't necessarily what one would expect from a prospect on his status.
+He played in 36 games for the Wildcats, starting 18 of them.
+His statistics weren't necessarily what one would expect from a prospect of his status.
 Averaging 15.8 minutes a night, he notched 6.6 points and 3.2 rebounds per game.
 Despite the pedestrian statistics, he was selected 28th overall in the 2016 Draft.